MatSalm/stream-download-and-split/README.md

 ffmpeg

-Install with Homebrew (Mac)
+Install (Mac)
 brew install yt-dlp
 brew install ffmpeg
-Downloading the video
+Downloading Video

-The stream is delivered using DASH, which means the video and audio tracks are downloaded separately and then merged.
+1. DASH / HLS Streams

+Used by platforms like Resi.

+These streams separate video and audio and require merging.

-720p download
+720p
-yt-dlp --cookies-from-browser firefox -f 3+8 -N 1 --fragment-retries 50 --retries 20 --merge-output-format mp4 -o full_video_720p_retry.mp4 "STREAM_URL"
+yt-dlp --cookies-from-browser firefox -f 3+8 -N 1 --fragment-retries 50 --retries 20 --merge-output-format mp4 -o full_video_720p.mp4 "STREAM_URL"

-Format breakdown:

-3 = 720p video stream

-8 = audio stream

-Expected file size: about 5 GB

-1080p download
+1080p
-yt-dlp --cookies-from-browser firefox -f 2+8 -N 1 --fragment-retries 50 --retries 20 --merge-output-format mp4 -o full_video_1080p_retry.mp4 "STREAM_URL"
+yt-dlp --cookies-from-browser firefox -f 2+8 -N 1 --fragment-retries 50 --retries 20 --merge-output-format mp4 -o full_video_1080p.mp4 "STREAM_URL"

-Format breakdown:
+Format notes:

-2 = 1080p video stream
+2 = 1080p video

+3 = 720p video

-8 = audio stream
+8 = audio

-Expected file size: about 7–8 GB
+2. Direct MP4 (Lifeway / Brightcove)

+Some platforms expose a direct video file instead of a stream.
+Lifeway commonly uses Brightcove, which provides a signed MP4.

+How to find it

+Open the video page

+Press F12 → Network

+Filter for mp4

+Look for main.mp4

+Copy the full URL

+Download
+yt-dlp --continue --retries 20 -o lifeway_video.mp4 "MP4_URL"

+or

+curl -L -o lifeway_video.mp4 "MP4_URL"

+Notes:

+URLs are temporary (signed CDN links)

+You may need to refresh the page to get a new one

+These are often fallback files (typically 720p)

+Optional: Upscaling to 1080p

+If the source is limited to 720p, you can upscale it for better display on large screens.

+ffmpeg -i lifeway_video.mp4 \
+-vf "hqdn3d=1.5:1.5:6:6,scale=1920:1080:flags=lanczos,unsharp=7:7:1.0" \
+-c:v libx264 -crf 16 -preset slow \
+-c:a copy \
+lifeway_video_1080p.mp4

+This improves presentation quality but does not restore lost detail.

-Segment extraction
+Segment Extraction

-After downloading the full video, run the Python script to generate clips.
+After downloading the full video:

-Example command:

 python cut_segments.py

-The script reads a list of timestamps and produces individual MP4 files.

-Example segments:
+Example output:

 01_intro_jennie_gloria_annie.mp4
 02_worship_give_me_jesus.mp4
 03_jennie_allen.mp4
 04_worship_power_in_the_name.mp4
-05_matt_chandler.mp4
-06_matt_and_jennie.mp4
-07_worship_the_blood.mp4
-08_francis.mp4
+...

-Each clip is created using:
+Each segment is created with:

 ffmpeg -ss START -to END -i full_video.mp4 -c copy output.mp4

-Because the streams are copied instead of re-encoded, the extraction process runs very quickly.
+Because the streams are copied:

+no re-encoding

+no quality loss

+very fast processing

+Workflow Summary

+Identify how the video is delivered (stream vs direct MP4)

+Download using yt-dlp or curl

+Optionally upscale for display

+Run segmentation script

+Notes

+If a page URL fails, check the Network tab for the real media source

+Brightcove often exposes main.mp4 directly

+HLS/DASH streams usually offer higher quality than fallback MP4 files

+Use Cases

+Church services and conferences

+Training content

+Archival recordings

+Speaker-based clip generation

+Disclaimer

+Use responsibly and ensure you have permission to download and process the content.